Mr Palmer is a foot and ankle surgeon working in West Sussex

 - A joint that continues to be painful

 Failure requiring revision surgery— Ankle replacement surgery has a 7-11% overall failure rate.
-According to recent research, 86% of ankle replacements last 10 years, if loosening occurs then either a revision ankle replacement or fusion is required.
+According to recent UK research, 86% of ankle replacements last 10 years, if loosening occurs then either a revision ankle replacement or fusion is required.

 Injury to nerves – Numbness or tingling can occur at the wound or in the foot.
 This is usually temporary but sometimes may be permanent.

 Blood clots— Deep vein thrombosis (DVT) or pulmonary embolism (PE) is rare.
 If you or your family have a history please let us know.

 What do I need to do before the operation?

 It is a good idea to get things organised for your discharge from hospital.
 Below is a list of things it might be a good idea to organise: